mayasaffron/Kaur-Health/testing.md

 - Confirm that all data in the orders on the account page is accurate.

 4. Log Out Page
-- Add a new product to the users cart.
+- Add a new product to the users' cart.
 Click the "log out" link in the navigation bar.
 Confirm that the user is logged out and their cart has been cleared.
 - Click the "Log in again" link on this page, confirm that the user is taken back to the login page.
 - Confirm that the footer stays stuck to the bottom of the screen even when there is not enough content on the page to push it down.